keelback-code/the-rhubarb-witch/README.md

 Introduction - welcome text in magenta to mirror the colour of rhubarb

 User name - user is given a themed name at the beginning of the game.
 Names and code are adapted from my previous Javascript project [Wizard Name Generator](https://elyserh.github.io/wizard-name-generator/index.html).
+This is the first time the user is asked for input so I have included instructions to 'hit enter' as it is not immediately obvious to every player.
+It also sets the player up to do the same for each following input without further instruction.
 Includes error handler if no name is entered.

 Instructions - game explained clearly and efficiently, with header to distinguish it from the rest of the text on screen.